 Czech Republic - Professor M P Saka

-Turkey - Professor Hugo Santos
+Turkey - Professor Hugo A.F.A.
+Santos

 Portugal - Professor Jose G.S.
 Santos da Silva